KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ---

-## 11 · 🕸️Ↄ — Diagnostics of Spurious "Transcendence"
+## 11 · Diagnostics of Spurious "Transcendence"

 Spurious transcendence dresses itself in the language of liberation, but it carries telltale signatures that mark it as entropic collapse rather than integration.